iwarapter/terraform-provider-pingfederate/docs/resources/pingfederate_authentication_policy_fragment.md

 ## Import

--> The resource ID is fixed as `default_authentication_policies` because this is a singleton resource.

-Authentication Policies can be imported using the id, e.g.
+Authentication Policy Fragments can be imported using the id, e.g.

 ```
-terraform import pingfederate_authentication_policies.demo default_authentication_policies
+terraform import pingfederate_authentication_policy_fragment.demo 123
 ```